microsoft/vscode-jupyter/TELEMETRY.md

     - Properties:
         - `isResultNull`: `boolean`
         Result is null if user signalled cancellation or if we timed out
+    - Measures:
+        - `duration`: `number`
+        Duration of a measure in milliseconds.
+        Common measurement used across a number of events.
+        Total time taken to list interpreters.
+Total time taken to list kernels.
+Time taken.
+Duration of a measure in milliseconds.
+Common measurement used across a number of events.

 * DS_INTERNAL.INTERPRETER_LISTING_PERF  (Telemetry.InterpreterListingPerf)